johannes-edwin/Instacart-Grocery-Basket-Analysis/README.md

 # Tools

-For the project, the following python libraries were used.
+For the project, the following Python libraries were used.

-- pandas - for data anaylsis
+- pandas - for data analysis
 - seaborn for - for valuation

+# Key Questions Visualisation